 Tip: There are several drinking fountains where you can fill up your own water bottle.

-Where: Blue hour at the south-eastern Crash Gate entrance
+Where: The stairs at the Leinestraße entrance

-Where: Temple Garden near Columbiadamm entrance
+Where: Tempelgarten near the Columbiadamm entrance

 Tip 5: Play sustainable minigolf at Nuture Art

-The course at Nuture Art Minigolf is constantly changing.
-Designed as a living art project, different artists are constantly constructing new courses for you to test your skills on.
-You can also learn a lot about sustainability.
-All tracks are made from recycled materials and are themed to encourage all players to think.
-The themes include animal and environmental protection, mindfulness and new ideas for a better future.
+All courses are made from recycled materials and are themed to encourage all players to think.
+This includes animal and environmental protection, mindfulness and new ideas for a better future.
 Generate sustainable electricity on the eco nightclubbing track or trigger the explosion of a nuclear reactor as a warning.
-You can move or change something everywhere with your game.
-Maybe even yourself?
+You can make a difference or change something everywhere with your game.
+Maybe even yourselves?

-When: April - October, weekdays from 1pm, weekends from 12pm (April until 6pm, May until 8pm, June/July until 9pm, August/September until 7.30pm, October until 6.30)
+When: April - October, weekdays from 1 pm, weekends from 12 pm (April until 6 pm, May until 8 pm, June/July until 9 pm, August/September until 7.30 pm, October until 6.30 pm)

 Where: Entrance Columbiadamm 80, Tempelhof